 2. It is the main organ for the proliferation of plasma cells which takes place in the red pulp into the chicken spleen.

 the liver may act as phagocytic cells tore move aging RBCs from the circulation with limited capacity.

-4) Some disease identification clearly visible on spleen like coccidiosis, NDV, fowl typhoid.
+4) Some disease identification clearly visible on the spleen like coccidiosis, NDV, fowl typhoid.